weyoume/wenode/WHITEPAPER.md

 Profile Accounts have security features that can be activated.
 These depend on the user’s governance address having access to their email address and phone number.

-Two-Factor authentication: The governance address is added as a signatory to the account’s wallet authority, and must verify payments, withdrawals from savings balances, and exchange trades.
+Two-Factor authentication: The governance address is added as a signing authority to the account’s wallet authority, and must verify payments, withdrawals from savings balances, and exchange trades.
 The governance address is able to request a two-factor authentication code before signing these transactions to protect user funds from theft.

 Password resetting: The user can publish a transaction requesting that the account authorities be updated to utilize a new password in the case that it is forgotten or hijacked.
 The user must confirm their identity using a series of recovery questions and confirming control of the email address and phone number used to create the account.
 The governance address is then able to confirm the transaction to update the account password.